Parkland Walkers changed their name in 2020 from the Devon Discovery Walkers

 The club has a small membership with about six core members who provide the leadership for the club.
 Financially, the club is in good shape with most of our walks being well attended by walkers coming from other provincial clubs.
 We try to hold our walks to take advantage of good natural trails in and around Devon.
 Our first Permanent Trail (PT) walk was laid out in Devon along the North Saskatchewan River Valley and in the winter, this trail became used as our PT ski – perhaps, the first in Canada.
 We also started Tuesday evening walks in Alberta, which had great success and quickly became popular with other clubs, chiefly because it seems to attract people who rarely walk on weekends

 Current members are from Devon and surrounding areas such as Wetaskiwin, Sherwood Park, Stony Plain, and Edmonton.
-Our members have been active in supporting the VAA, with Bob Collins and Irene Miller holding the position of Sanction Coordinator between 1998-2001, as well as Event Calendar Editor.
-Bob and Billie Collins, Bob Duncan, Phyllis May, and Irene Miller have been honoured with long-service and/or outstanding service recognition from the VAA and CVF.
-Bob and Diane Duncan have operated many fine walks under the Wainwright Walkers Volkssport Club and Lake Isle Pacers (now defunct).
+Our members have been active in supporting the VAA, with Glenda Palmer holding the position of President from 2017-2019, Bob Collins and Irene Miller holding the position of Sanction Coordinator between 1998-2001, Irene also held Event Calendar Editor, Secretary and Booklet Publisher.
+Bob and Billie Collins, Bob Duncan, Phyllis May, Glenda Palmer and Irene Miller have been honoured with long-service and/or outstanding service recognition from the VAA and CVF.
+Bob and Diane Duncan have operated many fine walks under the Wainwright Walkers Volkssport Club and Lake Isle Pacers (both now defunct).
 To become a member simply print a copy of our application and mail to the address on the form.
-Devon Discovery Application Form
+Parkland Application Form